Updates to Webpage

-The details regarding candidature are currently being reviewed and updated.
+Please read the following details carefully as they have changed recently.
+These details are correct at the time of publication, but are subject to minor changes.
 If you have questions regarding the information provided below, please contact us on (02) 9744 1977 or at email@example.com.
-Thank you for your patience.
+Last updated 14/01/2019.

 There are two parallel paths to complete: